col1nwu/VMS/README.md

 ---
 We would also like to share the repository of PUP-1 team here: https://github.com/oscarhzf/pup.
-Their project is about the webpage and data representation of this project.
+Their project is about the webpage and data representation.

 If you have any questions or comments, feel free to contact us!
 We are more than happy to help you and improve our code meanwhile.